quickwit-oss/quickwit/docs/distributed-tracing/instrument-python-and-send-traces-to-quickwit.md

     jaegertracing/jaeger-query:latest
 ```

-## Create a Flask app
+## Run a simple Flask app

-We will implement a flask application that doing three things: fetching an IP address, parsing it, and displaying it.
-Our golang app will be instrumenting each step with OpenTelemetry and send traces to Quickwit.
+We will start a flask application that is doing three things on each HTTP call `http://localhost:5000/process-ip`:

+- Fetching an IP address from [https://httpbin.org/ip](https://httpbin.org/ip).
+- Parsing it and fake processing it with a random sleep.
+- Displaying it with a random sleep.

-Let's intall the dependencies:
+Let's first intall the dependencies:

 ```bash
 pip install flask